 Believe it or not, you can take one of these without any problems.
 You just have to make sure that those bulbs get hot (and produces light, obviously).
 As you know most standard light bulbs today do not get hot anymore, so here is a bulb (click) that you can use for your bearded dragon enclosure.

 Heat Bulbs For Reptiles Only

 Of course those brands produce basking bulbs for reptiles only.
 Unfortunately those bulbs get a lot of mixed reviews.
 Often times people complain that those bulbs burn out quickly.
-Further those bulbs were more expensive as a normal incandescent bulb.
-However a lot of vendors offer now bigger packs to affordable prices.
-For example you can now get six 100 W basking bulbs from ZooMed for around 40 bucks.
-Have a look at the bulbs below.
+Further those bulbs are more expensive as a normal incandescent bulb.

 Basking Lamp With UVB

 The majority of reptile keepers does not use such bulbs without any real reason.
 Probably because everybody gets a UVB bulb and a heat bulb separately.
 However those basking lights with UVB are actually really good.

 For example the Mercury Vapor Bulb (click) is one of the best bulbs you can actually buy in this market and it is really cheap as well.

 So they produce great day light, they produce UVB rays and they don´t burn out quickly.
 In my book that´s a clear win.

 Looking For A Bulb To Reach The Right Temperature At Night?